softwareconstruction240/softwareconstruction/instruction/design-principles/design-principles.md

 ## High Cohesion and Low Coupling

 High cohesion means that an object only represents highly related data and functionality.
 You don't include tangentially related methods or fields in an object.
-Instead you create objects that execute in concert with each other.
+Instead you create a cohesive object that executes in concert with other related objects.

 Low coupling means that objects do not strongly rely on each other.
 High coupling occurs when an object that cannot be used without understanding the specific implementation details of another object, or when two objects require each other to operate.
 Generally, low coupling means that you are using interfaces appropriately and that objects do not have bidirectional bindings.